Skip to main content

 BYU–Hawaii will keep confidential the identity of the person making a report of noncompliance unless (1) the person consents to disclosure, (2) a governmental authority compels the disclosure (e.g., as per applicable law, lawfully issued subpoenas, warrants, court orders, or other investigatory documents issued by a court of competent jurisdiction), or (3) maintaining such confidentiality would interfere with conducting an investigation of the specific allegations or taking corrective action.
 Confidentiality means disclosure will be made only to university personnel or agents who have a legitimate need to know in order to perform their university responsibilities.
 No adverse employment action may be taken in knowing retaliation against any person who makes a good faith report of noncompliance; reports reasonable suspicions of noncompliance in the workplace to a governmental authority; or participates in a judicial, administrative, legislative, or university proceeding related to allegations.
 Adverse employment action is broadly defined as any employment-related act or decision, including a failure to take appropriate action, by a supervisor or higher-level authority which might dissuade a reasonable employee from making or supporting an allegation of noncompliance in the workplace.

-BYU–Hawaii is committed to cooperating with government agencies as required by law.
-Any employee who receives a subpoena, warrant, or other notification of the intent of a government agency to come to our campus or is aware of an actual visit from an agent of a government agency, should immediately contact the Administration Vice President, the chief compliance officer, or the Office of the General Counsel.
+Brigham Young University–Hawaii is committed to cooperating with government agencies as required by law.
+Any employee who receives a subpoena, warrant, or other notification of the intent of a government agency to come to our campus or is aware of an actual visit from an agent of a government agency, should immediately contact the administrative vice president, the chief compliance officer, or the Office of the General Counsel.

 The resources used at BYU–Hawaii come from the tithing funds of the Church, student tuition, contributions from donors, and purchases by customers.
 Regardless of source, all resources given to BYU–Hawaii are considered sacred.
 This principle means that university personnel must be careful with the resources entrusted to their care.
 Funds allocated for one purpose are not to be diverted to another purpose without proper authorization.
 The university will evaluate university activities on a regular basis and fund only those activities that contribute to the mission of the university.